jncraton/uchart/readme.md

 uchart
 ======

-A microscopic js charting library.
+A microscopic js charting library in under 512 bytes.

 I was in need of a very basic js charting library.
 I couldn't find one to meet my needs, so I wrote this one.

-This library is very small.
-It currently comes in at under 500 bytes minified.

 Usage
 -----